Fallout 4: 111 Tips to Survive Survival Difficulty

 Collect all available food and water whenever possible

 Obviously, since dehydration and starvation are very real threats in this difficulty, collecting every piece of food and water is important.
-Always attempt to prioritise collecting lighter pieces of food available, like: corn, mutfruit, fancy lad snack cakes and blamco mac and cheese, over heavier varieties.
+Always attempt to prioritize collecting lighter pieces of food, like corn, mutfruit, Fancy Lads snack cakes, and Blamco mac and cheese, over heavier varieties.
 While it's nice to have plenty of food regardless of the weight, having several pieces which exceed half a pound can weigh you down quickly.

 Collect every pre-war dollar possible